 - Let Other Cars/Trucks Run Interference.
 Following up on the point above: when going through intersections, let larger vehicles run interference for you, i.e., drive alongside a big vehicle as you go through the intersection.
-If some idiot is going to blow a red light, it’s much better for them to hit the cargo van driving next to you, right??
-For the same reasons, don’t lunge through an intersection as soon as the light turns green.
+If some careless driver is going to run through a red light, it’s much better for them to hit the cargo van driving next to you than to collide with your motorcycle.
+For the same reasons, don’t practice holeshots through every intersection as soon as the light turns green.
 Be patient, and use the vehicles next to you as cover.

 - Watch drivers’ heads and mirrors.
 Watching the head movements of drivers through their windows and mirrors is an excellent way to anticipate sudden moves.
-Most drivers won’t lunge left or right without first moving their heads one way or another (even if they don’t check their mirrors).
+Most drivers won’t turn left or right without first moving their head in the direction of the turn (even if they don’t check their mirrors).

 - Never get between a vehicle and an offramp.
 Drivers who decide to exit at the last minute kill many riders every year.
-The simple rule, then, is to never position yourself between a vehicle and an offramp.
-Passing on the right is generally a no-no, but in this day and age it’s sometimes necessary.
-So if you do it, do so between exits or cross-streets.
+Passing vehicles on the right is generally a bad idea, but occasionally it is necessary.
+So if you do need to pass on the right, try to pass between exits or cross-streets.